 Nicaragua has the physical resources to develop a farmraised tilapia industry.
-However, no marketing studies have been done to assess the potential to develop a domestic market for farm-raised tilapia in Nicaragua.
-The purposes of this study were to assess the domestic restaurant market in Nicaragua and to evaluate its potential for increasing sales of farm-raised tilapia.
-Direct personal interviews were conducted with 118 restaurant managers selected as a random sample from telephone listings.
+However no marketing studies have been done to assess the potential to develop a domestic market for farm-raised tilapia in Nicaragua.
+The purpose of this study was to assess the potential for increasing sales of farmraised tilapia through the domestic restaurant market in Nicaragua.
+Direct personal interviews were conducted with 118 restaurant managers selected at random from telephone listings.
 Information was collected on tilapia and other seafood sales, restaurant and market characteristics, attitudes towards tilapia characteristics, and willingness to add tilapia to the menu.
 Logit analyses were used to measure the effects of consumer attitudes, entrée preferences, and restaurant characteristics on binary choice variables related to whether or not restaurants sold tilapia and the likelihood of adding tilapia to the menu.
-The most promising restaurant market for tilapia appeared to be older restaurants that offered a variety of food on the menu and those that served steak.
-Larger restaurants that considered tilapia to be a high-quality product and that offered ceviche on the menu were those that tended to sell tilapia.
-Tilapia farmers and processors in Nicaragua will need to guarantee and ensure the flavor, quality, and safety of their product and promote these attributes.
+The most promising restaurant market for tilapia appeared to be older restaurants that offered a variety of food on the menu and those that served steaks.
+Larger restaurants that considered tilapia to be a high-quality product and that offered "ceviche" (fish marinated in lime juice) on the menu were those that tended to sell tilapia.
+Tilapia farmers and processors in Nicaragua will need to guarantee and ensure the flavor, quality, and safety of their product, and promote these attributes.

-Optimal (Profit-Maximizing) Target Markets for Small- and Medium-Scale Tilapia Farmers in Honduras and Nicaragua
+Optimal (Profit-Maximizing) Target Markets for Small and Medium-Scale Tilapia Farmers in Honduras and Nicaragua